 Lastly, several parties to the rulemaking requested greater transparency and public access to air quality information associated with oil and gas development.
 In particular, a coalition of local community organizations requested that owner and operators' annual reports as required by these rules be posted on the Division's website.
 The Commission believes these reports will provide important information when reviewing the efficacy of the inspection and maintenance program, as well as valuable information to interested citizens, particularly those who live in close proximity to oil and gas facilities.
-Therefore, the Commission requests that the Division's website individual reports and/or a compilation summary.
+Therefore, the Commission requests that the Division make this information available in the most efficient means possible, which may include posting on the Division's website individual reports and/or a compilation summary.
 In addition, the Commission requests an annual briefing on these regulations.
 Such briefing will assist the Commission and interested stakeholders to understand the data and implementation issues relating to this new program, as well as other initiatives covered in this rulemaking.
 The Commission believes that this information would also be valuable to all parties.